Forge, Fan & Fuel

 Air Gate vs. Variable speed control - Have you ever used a long but small gauge extension cord and realized how hot it gets.
 The longer the cord the more voltage drop there is and therefore more heat.
 A variable speed control drops the voltage as well causing......HEAT.
 If you want your forge blower to last longer don't cook it.

-These are just a few of the reason why we have selected the products in this category.
+These are a few of the reasons why we've selected the products in this category.
+See all blowers, gas forge parts and fuel for coal forges below.

 Click on the Pictures below for more information